Cringeering/Westbrook-Jersey-Sale/README.md

 # Westbrook-Jersey-Sale
 Script that tells me when Westbrook's jersey goes on sale

-You will need geckodriver.exe and firefox downloaded to use this script.
+You will need geckodriver.exe (in the same directory as the script), Firefox, Python and Selenium downloaded to use this script.